lithops-cloud/lithops/runtime/README.md

     *NOTE: In this previous example we built a Docker image based on Python 3.7, this means that now we also need Python 3.7 in the client machine.*

+    Using [Dockerfile.codeless](ibm_cf/Dockerfile.codeless) for the runtime may improve overall calculation times.
+The runtime already contains pywren preinstalled to optimise initialization times which may be valuable in some use-cases.

+        $ docker build -f runtime/ibm_cf/Dockerfile.codeless -t kpavel/pywren-codeless-runtime-3.7:0.1
+        $ pywren-ibm-cloud runtime build kpavel/pywren-codeless-runtime-3.7:0.1

+    Currently this runtime supported for ibm-cf and openwhisk only.

 2. **Use an already built runtime from a public repository**

     Maybe someone already built a Docker image with all the packages you need, and put it in a public repository.